oMisterMo/c/README.md

 # c

-This repo holds various examples.
-You'll find basic to complex programs.
+This repo holds a range of programs I used to learn the c programming language.
+Running applications in the `basics/` and `others/` directory should run without any external libaraies.

+Programs found in the `graphics/` directory will require `raylib`.

 ## Files